Home » Veggie cake recipes » How to Make Veggie Cakes

 Make the Cakes

-• In a large bowl, mix flour, baking powder, pepper, granulated garlic or Cajun seasoning, if using, breadcrumb and cheese together.
-Add all the vegetables and toss to combine, making sure to break up the zucchini and coat everything with flour mixture.
+• In a separate bowl, mix flour, baking powder, remaining salt, pepper, granulated garlic (or Cajun seasoning, if using), breadcrumb and cheese together.
+Sprinkles over the vegetables, then toss to combine, until the vegetables are well coated with flour mixture.
+(I like to use a flexible rubber spatula for this.)

-• Cook for 4 – 5 minutes on each side, turning down the heat if they begin to brown too quickly.
+• Cook for 5 – 6 minutes on each side, turning down the heat if they begin to brown too quickly.

 • Remove from pan to a cooling rack placed inside a sheet pan, or a paper towel lined baking sheet.
+Repeat until you've used all of the vegetable mixture.

 Video